ibkor/Veeam-Deployer-Installer-for-Linux-Machines/README.md

    - If OpenSSH is not needed on VBR Server, disable it by running disable-openssh.ps1 script.

 7. **Review Logs**
-   - Check the log file located at `$LogFilePath` for any errors or installation details.
+   - Check the log files located at `$LogFilePath` for any errors or installation details.

 8. **Post-Deployment Steps**
    - SSH can be disabled on Linux machines if desired.
 Additionally, previously used Linux user accounts for backups can be removed from Linux machines.